wombleton/gitlaw-nz/acts/N/New Zealand Horticulture Export Authority Act 1987.md

     *   (a) uses any information to which this section applies other than for the purposes of carrying out that person's functions under this Act; or

-    *   (b) discloses any such information other than for the purposes of carrying out that person's functions under this Act, or in accordance with the [Official Information Act 1982][90] or any other enactment,---
+    *   (b) discloses any such information other than for the purposes of carrying out that person's functions under this Act, or in accordance with the [Official Information Act 1982][91] or any other enactment,---

-    commits an offence and shall be liable on summary conviction to a fine not exceeding $10,000\.
+    commits an offence and shall be liable on conviction to a fine not exceeding $10,000\.

-    Section 22(1)(a)(ii): amended, on 31 October 2003, by [section 4][91] of the New Zealand Horticulture Export Authority Amendment Act 2003 (2003 No 117).
+    Section 22(1)(a)(ii): amended, on 31 October 2003, by [section 4][92] of the New Zealand Horticulture Export Authority Amendment Act 2003 (2003 No 117).

+    Section 22(2): amended, on 1 July 2013, by [section 413][93] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 23 Contracts of Authority and members

-*   (1) The Authority is hereby declared to be a public body for the purposes of the [Public Bodies Contracts Act 1959][92] and to be a local authority for the purposes of the [Local Authorities (Members' Interests) Act 1968][93].
+*   (1) The Authority is hereby declared to be a public body for the purposes of the [Public Bodies Contracts Act 1959][94] and to be a local authority for the purposes of the [Local Authorities (Members' Interests) Act 1968][95].

     (2) Where---